NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board such as I2C, SPI, PWM, CAN Bus.

 cd nuttx

-This setup creates the standard directory structure expected by NuttX.
+This configuration creates the standard directory structure expected by NuttX.
 The apps folder contains the applications and services that will run on the operating system.

 NuttX uses pre-prepared configurations for different hardware platforms.
-Let’s start by applying the beagley-ai configuration for our Gemstone board:
+Let’s start by applying the t3-gem-o1:nsh configuration for our Gemstone board:

-This command configures the basic settings tailored to the AM67A SoC and enables NuttShell (nsh), a simple command-line interface.
-NuttShell allows you to perform basic file operations and system management tasks.
+This command configures the basic settings appropriate for the AM67A SoC’s features and activates a simple command-line interface called NuttShell (nsh).
+NuttShell allows you to perform basic file operations and system management tasks on the system.

 make menuconfig